bios62/notechws/labs/ords.md

 When creating APIs with ORDS there are 3 basic steps:
 - Create the module, which is a collection of APIs
 - Create a template, which is the name of the API
-- create  ahandler, one handler for each HTTP verb, GET, POST, PATCH, DELETE
+- create a handler, one handler for each HTTP verb, GET, POST, PATCH, DELETE

 By defalt the URI will be: /ords/dbschema/module/template